 Excessive legal absences from a class will result in a phone call from the counselor to the parent.
 Students who must be absent for more than ten (10) days because of ill health are entitled to home tutoring.
 Information and arrangements can be made with the student’s counselor.

 Religious absence obligations should be met in out-of-school hours as much as possible.
 In cases where a student must leave school to attend services, a note from home must be submitted to the attendance office in advance.

 Tardiness to School: Each student is expected to report promptly to school, all classes and homeroom.
 Students who are tardy to class may be required by the teacher to report for detention after school.
-Students who arrive after 7:50 a.m. must sign in with the Attendance Clerk.
-Students who are tardy to school without a note will not be given a pass to class.
-They can expect consequences to be assigned by their teacher and Assistant Principal.
+Students who arrive after 7:50 a.m. must drop off their excuse note in the attendance basket and sin in on the attendance kiosk and report to class.
+Students who are tardy to school without a notes should sign in on the attendance kiosk adn report to class.
+If a student doesn’t have a note explaining their tardiness, they can expect consequences to be assigned by their teacher and Assistant Principal.

 Makeup Work: Work missed due to legal absence must be made up.
 Makeup work is expected during the (AAP) Academic Assistance Period (2:25-3:15 p.m.).
 Requests for homework resulting from prolonged absence should be made to the student’s counselor with 24-hours’ notice.